Devonian

 first forests of trees appeared; this completed a land colonization

-life increase in diversity and complexity.
-The lobe-finned (Sarcopterygii)
+marine life increase in diversity and complexity.
+In fact,

 the first fish evolved legs to

-walk on land as tetrapods some 365 mya.
+walk on land as tetrapods some 365 million years ago.
 Class Chondrichthyes

-fishes (Sharks, Rays and Skates) become more common, larger, and
+fishes (sharks, rays and skates) become more common, larger,

 The first seed-bearing plants spread across dry land, ultimately